Sand Renourishment of Beach at Robert Point, Halls Head

 There have been requests for small stickers, bin stickers, and t-shirts printed with the Protect Doddis Beach logo, as designed below.

-Protect Doddis Beach is the tagline for the petition about coastal erosion and safe access to Mandurah beaches
+The Protect Doddis Beach slogan reflects the community concern about coastal erosion in Halls Head and the desire for safe access to Mandurah beaches.

 Heartfelt Messages from our Local Community